raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

-# Sitecore 9.0 Scaled Installation
+# Sitecore 9.0 Scaled Installation Notes

 This is a guide or a reference for installing Sitecore 9.0 in a fully scaled on-premise environment.